 - Check for proper ventilation.
 Good ventilation is important to increase fresh air flow and reduce fogging.

 Even if a motorcyclist wears a DOT-approved helmet, it will not eliminate the risk of serious brain damage if another driver hits him, but it can help avoid fatalities and lessen the injury.

 May is Motorcycle Safety Awareness Month.
 It’s a good time for motorcyclists to focus on driving safely and purchase and wear a DOT-approved helmet.
-Other drivers should also be aware of how their unsafe driving practices increase the risks of serious motorcycle crashes and fatalities and share the road more safely with riders.
+Other drivers should also be aware of how their unsafe driving practices increase the risks of serious motorcycle accidents and fatalities and share the road more safely with riders.

-Have you been injured in a motorcycle crash?
+Have you been injured in a motorcycle accident?
 Was a family member killed in a crash?
 Our friendly, knowledgeable legal team has extensive experience handling these cases.
 Fill out our online form or call us at (817) 380-4888 for a free, no-obligation consultation to start learning about your legal options.